rogsme/cleanmedia/README.md

 we'd need (e.g. if a media is part of an avatar image, or when media has been accessed the last time).

+In addition it performs some sanity checks and warns if inconsistencies occur:
+ 1) Are there thumbnails in the db that do not have corresponding media file entries (in the db)?

 Todo
 ----

 - Sanity checks: Are files on the file system that the db does not know about?
-- Sanity checks: Are there thumbnails in the db that do not have corresponding media file entries?

 LICENSE
 =======